jonieeng/cicdassignment/README.md

 I was stuck for hours trying to delete/uninstall Docker Desktop, but I had the alert

-> The item Docker can't move to bin because it's open yet.
+> The item "Docker" can't be moved to the Bin because it's open.

-After many hours later :anger:, I chanced by [Remove Docker Desktop](https://github.com/docker/toolbox/blob/master/osx/uninstall.sh) and managed to remove Docker Desktop from my applications.
+After many hours later :anger: , I chanced by [Remove Docker Desktop](https://github.com/docker/toolbox/blob/master/osx/uninstall.sh) and managed to remove Docker Desktop from my applications.

 Spent more than 12 hours, I finally gave up on including Docker in my workflow.